 Titus-Will Service and Tire in Tacoma Stocks All Major Premium and Discount Brands of Tires for Less

-We will beat any competitor’s price on an identical, in-stock new tire or pay you 110% of the difference.
+Titus-Will leverages our eight dealerships to get the lowest prices for tires.
 Ask a friendly service advisor for details.
 Compare our prices to Les Schwab Tacoma, Discount Tires Tacoma, Costco Tacoma, Walmart Tacoma, Goodyear Tires Tacoma, Sears Tacoma, or any other car dealership in Tacoma and save money!

 When you’re shopping for new tires, always look for a set like your old tires.
 Not just any tires will do.
 Nobody knows this better than Titus-Will and that’s where you should go for your new set of tires or alignment service.
-We stock all major brands of tires and will match any competitor’s advertised price.
+We stock all major tire brands.

 - BF Goodrich